Surgery for Breast Cancer

 Recovery from Breast Surgery

 If you’ve had breast-conserving surgery, you may go home the same day.
-If you’ve had a mastectomy with sentinel lymph node dissection, you may only have to spend one day in the hospital.
+If you’ve had a mastectomy, you may only have to spend one day in the hospital.
 However, if you’ve had reconstructive surgery, the stay is slightly longer and depends on the type of procedure.
 During this time, doctors monitor you and help manage any pain.

-Women who have axillary lymph node dissection may return home with a drain placed under the arm.
+Patients who have axillary lymph node dissection or mastectomy return home with a drain placed under the arm.
 This tube drains fluid away from the wound and may need to stay in place for several days to help reduce swelling.
+Our nurses will instruct you on how to care for the drain and when to return to the office to remove it.
+This is usually at the time of the postoperative visit with your surgeon or reconstructive surgeon.